adrians5j/contreebutors/README.md

 ## Code

-You can also use the `Contreebutors` class and do things via code, which might be useful if you're trying to include the lib in your CI/CD pipeline.
+You can also use the `Contreebutors` class and execute commands via code.
+This might be useful if you're trying to include the library in your CI/CD pipeline.

 ```ts
 import { Contreebutors } from "contreebutors";